 Key characteristics include:

-- It includes its own theming and layout system.
+It includes its own predesigned theming, layout system, and ready-to-use templates.

 Pros:

 - It is designed for scalability.
-Big retailers should be no problem for Magento, as long as your server can manage them.
+Large retailers and enterprises should be no problem for Adobe Magento commerce, as long as your server can manage them.

-- A simplified approach allows customers to check out faster.
+- A simplified approach in website UX design allows customers to check out faster.

 - Guest checkout is enabled by default.